 This latter point is particularly poignant in a country where temperatures topping 50 degrees are a regular occurrence.
-The heat is stifling, to the point it barely registers on any accepted human scale.
+The heat is stifling, so much so that it barely registers on any accepted human scale.
 Mirages are commonplace and in many places – Dallol, the Danokil Depression – the landscape takes on hellish, miasmic quality.
 Ethiopia is home to some of the planet’s most alien environments.

-Which is why an umbrella comes in handy.
-There’s no need for ostentation when all that’s required is a touch of cover.
-Something to deflect the incessant of an infallible sun and stave off the terminal threat of heat exhaustion.
-Extreme heat is a discombobulating animal and can cause serious damage if left unabated.
+Such conditions illustrate the potential life-saving qualities of an umbrella.
+There’s no need for ostentation when all that’s required is a touch of cover, something to deflect the unrelenting reach of an infallible sun and stave off the terminal threat of heat exhaustion.
+Extreme temperature is a discombobulating animal and can cause fatal damage if left unabated.

 Instead, take the practical choice.
 Find cover in the simplest places and make use of whatever means are available.
-The heat in Ethiopia is extreme, but not judgemental.
+The weather in Ethiopia may be extreme, but it is never judgemental.